A GP can help you get hearing aids if you think you need them.

 - batteries and repairs are free (there may be a charge if you lose or break your hearing aid and it needs to be replaced)

-- you don't have to pay for any follow-up appointments or aftercare
+- you do not have to pay for any follow-up appointments or aftercare

 Paying for hearing aids

-If you don't mind paying for treatment, you can choose to go to a private hearing aid provider directly.
+If you do not mind paying for treatment, you can choose to go to a private hearing aid provider directly.

 This may mean you can pick from a wider range of hearing aids, including the smaller, less visible models.